 Check MySQL database objects

-To connect to MySQL using the built-in Data Explorer, click Tools and select Connect to Database.
+To connect to MySQL using the built-in Data Explorer, go to Tools and select Connect to Database.

-Choose MySQL as the data source, enter your server details and credentials, and click Connect.
+Select MySQL as the data source, enter your server details and login credentials, then click Connect to establish the connection.

 Connect to the database and retrieve data

-The application will connect to the MySQL database, execute the query, and display the data from the Customer table in the console.
+The application will connect to the MySQL database, execute the query, and display the results from the Customer table in the console.

 Create Customers.cs (model class)